SndrSchnklshk/TMP6x/README.md

-# TI TMP6x (TMP61, TMP63 and TMP64)
+# Texas Instruments (TI) TMP6x Temperature sensors

-Plain and easy to use Libary for the TI linear thermistors using your own Analog Digital Converter (ADC).
+Plain and easy to use Libary for the TI linear thermistors (TMP61, TMP63 and TMP64) using your own Analog Digital Converter (ADC).
+From -40°C to +125°C.

+The following are supported: TMP61, TMP63 and TMP64

 The TMP6x linear thermistors offer linearity and consistent sensitivity across temperature to enable simple and accurate methods for temperature conversion.
 The low power consumption and a small thermal mass of the device minimize the impact of self-heating.

+This libary is heavily inspired by the calculations provided by the TI datasheets.
+References at the bottom.

 # How to connect